dvdzkwsk/react-reformed/README.md

 ## API Documentation

 ### `reformed : (Props -> Props) -> ReactComponent -> ReactComponent`
 Wraps a React component and injects the form model and setters for that model.
+You can optionally pass in a function to the first `reformed` call that will transform the props that `reformed` applies to the wrapped component.
+This is really just for experimentation and to keep the API open for the future.

 Example:
 ```js